Islamist Bloc: History

-Results of the 2011 parliamentary elections
+The Authenticity Party left the Democratic Alliance for Egypt in October 2011 over its share of electoral slots, while the Al-Nour Party had earlier departed from the alliance.
+A new Salafi alliance was formed between the Al-Nour Party and the Authenticity Party following their departures from the Democratic Alliance for Egypt, which the Islamist Building and Development Party also considering leaving.
+The Building and Development Party separated from the Democratic Alliance over its small share of seats, and the Islamist Bloc, formed by the three Islamist parties, was publicly announced on 3 November 2011.

 In the 2011/2012 parliamentary elections, the Islamist Bloc won 7,534,266 votes out of 27,065,135 correct votes, or roughly 27.8% of all votes and received 96 seats out of 332 in the Egyptian parliament.
 The 96 seats were divided between members of the alliance as follows: